chaitraleedatar/PCDR-Project/README.md

 ## Research Questions

 1. What barriers do dyslexic students face when learning discrete mathematics?
-2. How does ColorPath Logic Tutor address these barriers?
+2. How does ColorPath address these barriers?
 3. What is the effectiveness of the color-sequenced approach?

 ## Project Files